 We love the outdoors and we recently filled a weekend with tons of things to do in Bryson City, NC.
 It was our first visit, but will not be our last to this western North Carolina mountain town.

 Bryson City is only about 90 minutes north of Blue Ridge.
 I was in awe of the lake, the rivers, the trees and more.
 It’s my #1 choice for fall vacation ideas this year.
 Here’s a summary of what we did (and what we want to do on our next visit!) in this awesome North Carolina town.

 The best family fun vacation spots are often just up the road.
 We recently opted for one of our favorite weekend getaways with kids right over the GA border at Bryson City, NC.
 We had the BEST time while visiting, but the impetus for our trip was a Bryson City train ride on the Great Smoky Mountain Railroad, and boy was it worth it.
-If you’re looking for a weekend getaway from Atlanta, put the GSMR on your list.
+If you’re looking for a weekend getaway from Atlanta, this small town should be on your list.

-You also don’t want to miss event put on by the Smoky Mountain train in Bryson City: Polar Express!
+Kids and adults alike won’t want to miss the Polar Express.
 Tens of thousands of people enjoy this special event, which begins in November and extends beyond Christmas into the first week of January.

 Your Polar Express package includes a heated compartment, visit with Santa, cookies and cocoa, music and stories and so much more!
 This is a very popular event, so be sure to plan ahead for the Polar Express.
 Bryson City, NC offers so much that this is the ideal time to grab a cabin and make it a weekend.